PEPPOL: Delivery

 For the primary implementation used worldwide, OpenPeppol, as the governing body, delegates responsibility to Peppol Authorities (PAs) to approve Access Point (AP) service providers.
 Approval of Access Point (AP) service providers is additionally contingent on the service provider being a paid member of OpenPeppol.
-Peppol Authorities (PAs) may impose differing requirements and technical standards on Access Point (AP) service providers.
+Peppol Authorities (PAs) may impose additional differing requirements and technical standards on Access Point (AP) service providers.

 Governance

-Peppol specification development and the primary implementation are governed by the OpenPEPPOL Association.
+Peppol specification development and the primary implementation are governed by the OpenPeppol Association.
 The highest managing body is the General Assembly, which elects the Secretary General and the Managing Committee responsible for the operations.
 Development is prepared in the work groups handling specific tasks and owned by a management team member.
 The work groups function on a volunteer basis, though many of the members are actually sent to the work group by either their employer or client, for example a specific user.

 History

-PEPPOL originated via a project with the same name (with an uppercase stylised acronym) under the European Union Competitiveness and Innovation Programme from May 2008 to August 2012.
+Peppol originated via a project with the same name (with an uppercase stylised acronym) under the European Union Competitiveness and Innovation Programme from May 2008 to August 2012.
 The European Union provided funding of over 15 million Euros to support the development of Peppol.
 A consortium of 11 European countries being Austria, Denmark, Finland, France, Germany, Greece, Italy, Norway, Portugal, Sweden and the United Kingdom also contributed to the development of Peppol over this period.

 The goal of the project was to solve interoperability issues in electronic public procurement by aligning business processes using common standards, addressing common legal issues and developing open source technologies.
 Agreement on the common standards for document content and on the technical aspects was reached through consensus amongst consortium members.

-After the project ended the OpenPEPPOL Association was founded in Belgium on the 1st of September 2012 to continue the work on the framework.
+After the project ended the OpenPeppol Association was founded in Belgium on the 1st of September 2012 to continue the work on the framework.